-19. What number should be used as the total enrollment for determining the percentage of identified students?
+21. What number should be used as the total enrollment for determining the percentage of identified students?

 For purposes of calculating the ISP, Enrolled students means students who are enrolled in and attending schools participating in CEP and who have access to at least one meal service (SBP or NSLP) daily.
-The ISP must be representative of the number of identified students and the student enrollment as of April 1of the prior year.
+The ISP must be representative of the number of identified students and the student enrollment as of April 10f the prior year.
 Please note that the number of students enrolled should reflect all those students with access to the NSLP or SBP and not just those students participating in the programs.

-20. When does the ISP have to be drawn in relation to April 1st?
+22. When does the ISP have to be drawn in relation to April 1st?

 The law states that the ISP must be established using the number of identified students and total students enrolled with access to the NSLP or SBP as of April 1st of the prior year.
 The ISP must therefore be representative of the identified students and the student enrollment on April 1.
 Due to variations in the point in time for monthly updates in State and local systems, updates could be done before or after April 1 to account for differences in operational procedures, but the data would have to be representative of this date.
 Since regulations regarding direct certification at 245.6(b)(3)(ii) require direct certification matches with SNAP to be run three times each year the timing of one of these matches can easily be planned to represent April 1.
+If more recent data better reflects the number of identified students and/or enrollment in an LEA/school, FNS may grant authorization to use direct certification data from a different date (i.e., not as of April 1) to determine an ISP.

-21. How should we round when determining the ISP?
+23. How should we round when determining the ISP?